alatriste5/FrontWebShop/README.md

 # FrontWebShop
 This is the frontend part of an REST applicaton.
-Implemented in angular.
+Implemented in Angular.

 Every page except login and sign up is reachable only logged in users.
 If an unlogged in user want to reach this pages directly they will be redirect to log in page.